Other Social Agreements

 In general we hold a deep respect for the earth as a vibrantly living force and see ourselves connected to the web of what we call nature and what we call life.
 Living on the land, we take honor in being guided by the elements and the natural world and use that to walk on this land with care.

-People may wish to have celebrations, community rituals, meditations, prayers... and all are welcome to participate or not in what feels right for them.
+People may wish to have celebrations, community rituals, meditations, prayers... and each tribe member is welcome to participate or not in what feels right for them.

 The Sharing Circles are weekly community gatherings where people are invited to speak from their hearts and share what is alive for them, a chance to simply be heard by the group without any debate, defense or attack.
 This is not a time to try to resolve a conflict or decide on plans.
 Tensions that arise may be diffused through this process as we listen to each other and hear what the other is experiencing.
 Nor is this a space for berating, accusing or philosophizing.
 This is a space for sharing how you feel in general or regarding a particular event and sharing personal challenges as well as accomplishments and joy!
 Done in a pop-up style where people step up to speak when and if they feel moved, while the rest of the group holds them in a safe space and listens.
 This is a simple yet profound gathering that helps promote freedom of expression while contributing to community cohesion.